Local produce and market cuisine: our Montréal restaurant picks

 Talented, humble, understated

 Simon Mathys (Manitoba, Racines) has chosen the residential and family-oriented neighbourhood of La Petite-Patrie as the setting for his kitchen and his incredible talent.
 Le Mastard has everything going for it: its location, far from the city's trendy spots; its opening hours, weekdays only, for the well-being of the chef and his team; its simple, contemporary décor; and, above all, its minimalist menu that is culinary poetry on your plate.
 This 5-course experience is a spectacular showcase of local and seasonal products, at very reasonable prices.
-A neighbourhood restaurant adored by regulars with a Michelin-star-worthy menu?
-Truly exceptional!
+This neighbourhood restaurant adored by regulars landed its first Michelin start in 2025, a testament to the chef’s and his team’s sincere and sophisticated approach.

 1879 Bélanger Street